Features

 Two primary agents ship as starting points: Build and Plan.
 Cycle between them with Shift+Tab.
 Both are customizable or replaceable from the Library.

-Thirteen named subagents come pre-defined as starting points, each authored with the same frontmatter you can use for your own.
-Oracle is the deep-reasoning specialist on a heavy model with up to 20k thinking tokens.
+Subagents come pre-defined as starting points, each authored with the same frontmatter you can use for your own.
+Oracle is the deep-reasoning specialist.
 Explorer is the codebase search specialist on a fast model, parallel-safe.
 Librarian handles web research and documentation lookups.
 Planner runs multi-perspective architecture analyses.
 Looker handles screenshots and PDFs.
 History-search recovers prior work.
 Plus Commit-message, Find-query, Generate-title, Plugin-auditor, Prune-context, Summarize-conversation, and Trim-artifacts.

 Author your own subagents with the same depth: per-agent model and effort budget, allowed tools and MCP, context isolation mode, input mode, custom instructions, and provider-specific variants that resolve automatically.